joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-05-sign-marker.md

 date: 2020/06/06
 ---

 >You're making a sign using a marker to draw the letters.
-The marker tip is a circle that's $\SI{2}{\centi\meter}$ across.
-If you want the marks to be as uniform as possible (as measured by the standard deviation of the ink intensity), and you can't place the tip within $\SI{1}{\centi\meter}$ of where it's previously been, how far apart should you make the marks?
+The marker tip is a circle that's $2\text{ cm}$ across.
+If you want the marks to be as uniform as possible (as measured by the standard deviation of the ink intensity), and you can't place the tip within $1\text{ cm}$ of where it's previously been, how far apart should you make the marks?

 <!--more-->